-My name is Nancy Abrams, and I’m a twenty-something year old recent college graduate who studied English at a small school in the United States.
-I recently discovered atheism, and realized it makes more sense than what I was raised to believe.
+My name is Nancy Abrams.
+I’m a twenty-something year old recovering Catholic and grown up former homeschooler.
+I discovered atheism during college, and realized it makes more sense than what I was raised to believe.

 While I don’ t think homeschooling is necessarily bad, nor do I harbor harsh feelings towards people who are religious, I want to share my experiences with Catholicism, and express my disappointment and disagreement with various aspects of the religion’s teachings.
 I plan to spend some time discussing the broader category of Christianity, and I may delve into some other religions as well.
 However, I do not claim to have a great deal of experience with any religion other than Catholicism, and feel free to correct me if I’m wrong about anything.
 I’d like to make sure that any information I share on this blog is accurate to the best of my ability.